DFE-Digital/register-early-career-teachers-public/documentation/glossary.md

 ## Teacher Regulation Service (TRS)

-Source of truth for teacher data and current statuses.
+Source of truth for teacher data and current statuses replacing NQP.